These links

 1986, p.275.

-We try to show that Pharaonic religion underlined regeneration, eternal
+I try to show Pharaonic religion underlined regeneration, recurrent

-life, transformation and the "plummet of the balance" of
+life, transformation and the sapiental "plummet of the balance" of

-truth, daily returned by Pharaoh as righteous ruler to his divine
+truth, daily returned by Pharaoh as the righteous ruler of the world to his divine

 father, the principle of light and creation, deemed incarnate (or

-filial) in he who held the balance (of truth) and pacified (unites) the
+filial) in the divine king.
+This is a god-on-earth who held the balance (of truth) and pacified (unites) the

 |